automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/AWS_CIS_1_2/README.md

 #### Auto Remediation

 For the Auto Remediation the map currently has a single Command Line object that can be used and extended to define Auto Remediation for this map.
-This can be enabled by configuring **autoremediation** inside the configuration of the map.
+This can be enabled by configuring **autoremediation** to **true** inside the configuration of the map.
 For now the map will only echo the number of ressources that are violating the rule if it is enabled with true:
 ```
 echo doing autoremediation for resource ${arr2[arr2.length - 1]}
 ```